 The painting is called “Man’s Reach Exceeds His Grasp”.
-I’ve always wanted to try painting and thought I had a pretty good idea, so after much thought and a couple drawings, I attempted to paint it.
-I got it framed at Michaels.
-Many thanks to my good friend Laura for the opportunity to do this, I couldn't have done it without her help.
+I've always wanted to try painting and thought I had a good idea, so after a couple of drawings I attempted to paint it.
+I eventually got it framed at Michaels.
+Many thanks to my friend Laura for the opportunity to do this, I couldn't have done it without her help.

-The meaning is quite straightforward.
-It’s hard to see in the photo, but the moment the water reaches his hand, it turns into sand and is taken by the slight breeze.
+It’s hard to see in the photo, but the moment the water touches his hand it turns into sand and is taken by the slight breeze.
 The title is a quote from Andrea del Sarto, a poem by Robert Browning.
 It is also said by Nikola Tesla’s character in my favourite movie, The Prestige.

 “I, painting from myself and to myself,